 House Bill No. by Representative Melerine amends R.S.
-9:2800.27 regarding recoverable medical expenses, specifically addressing the adjustment and payment of these expenses from collateral sources.
-The bill modifies the recovery limits for claimants whose medical expenses have been partially or fully covered by health insurance or Medicare.
-It allows claimants to recover up to thirty percent of the difference between the billed amount and the amount actually paid to the medical provider, while also ensuring that the amounts paid by health insurance or Medicare are discoverable for calculating this difference.
-Additionally, the bill stipulates that juries will only be informed of the amount billed by medical providers, without disclosing any payments made by third parties.
+9:2800.27 regarding recoverable medical expenses and the payment of these expenses from collateral sources.
+The bill modifies the limitations on the amount of medical expenses that can be recovered by claimants, specifying that if medical expenses have been paid by a health insurance issuer or Medicare, the claimant's recovery is limited to the actual amount paid, along with any cost-sharing amounts.
+The court may award up to thirty percent of the difference between the billed amount and the amount actually paid, which is intended to compensate the claimant for expenses related to health insurance premiums.
+Additionally, the bill clarifies that the amounts paid by health insurance or Medicare, as well as the billed amounts, are discoverable for calculating the thirty percent difference.

 Statutes affected: HB423 Original: 9:27(B)